 10. Was Mary Surratt part of the conspiracy?

 Surratt was with Booth on the day of the assassination, and she allegedly had told the innkeeper to get a pair of guns ready that night for visitors.
 The innkeeper’s testimony doomed Surratt to the gallows.
-What was controversial was the decision to hang Surratt – which was personally approved by Andrew Johnson.
+What was controversial was the decision to hang Surratt – a decision personally approved by President Andrew Johnson.